-UI Element Description Number of scripts The total number of scripts associated with the instance, and the number of those whose status in EUM Administration is Active .
+UI Element Description Number of applications The total number of applications associated with the instance, and the number of those whose status in EUM Administration is Active .
+Number of scripts The total number of scripts associated with the instance, and the number of those whose status in EUM Administration is Active .
 Number of WebTraces The total number of WebTraces associated with the instance, and the number of those whose status in EUM Administration is Active .
 Number of transactions The total number of transactions associated with the instance, and the number of those whose status in EUM Administration is Active .
 Pending samples The number of task reports (for completed runs of script transactions, WebTraces, and so forth) waiting to be relayed to the BSM Gateway Server.
 Note: There are no limitations to the size of the queue except for the amount of free disk space available.